 Some medical experts express concern that calling obesity a disease can “foster a culture of personal irresponsibility.”

 Defining obesity as a disease may increase discrimination for those with obesity.
-Some groups, such as the Fat Acceptance at Every Size movement and the International Size Acceptance Association, have expressed concern that defining obesity as a disease allows others to further separate and classify persons as obese.
+Some groups, such as the Fat Acceptance at Every Size movement and the International Size Acceptance Association, have expressed concern that defining obesity as a disease allows others to further separate and classify persons as having obesity.

 Obesity is a complicated and emotional issue for many people.
 Researchers know there are many factors at play, including genetics, lifestyle, psychology, environment, and more.